 Rights of the Referrer

-- Discussion of the charges between the referrer and the referred prior to the Review Panel hearing is allowed, although the referrer may decline to discuss the charge with the student(s).
+- The referrer and referred may discuss the charges prior to the Review Panel hearing, although the referrer may decline such discussions with the student(s).
 The referrer has the right, with the permission of the referred, to have one witness present when talking with the student(s) about the alleged violation.

 - The referrer may choose one person (any member of the university community, such as a faculty or staff member, or department head) to assist them in preparation of the case.
 This person is not allowed to be present at the Review Panel hearing or during a Facilitated Discussion.